arcaneAgilmente/consensual/readme.txt

 Special menu on Select Music:
 Press select to bring up the song properties menu.
+Alternatively, hold MenuLeft and press Start to bring up the song properties menu.
 Current options:
   Machine Favor +1/-1:  Adjusts the machine favor value for the song.
   Player Favor +1/-1:  Adjusts the player's favor value for the song.